 SEND support in schools

-Every school has a special educational needs and/or disabilities (SEND) policy.
-This sets out how they will identify the special educational needs (SEN) of their pupils.
+Every education setting has a special educational needs or disabilities (SEND) policy.
+It sets out how they will identify the special educational needs (SEN) of their pupils.
 To read your school's policy visit their website.

 All mainstream schools (not specialist) can provide support from their own resources.
 They can also ask for further resources from: